Encyclopaedia Inflationaris: Basic Equations

 The importance of $\zeta_\bmk $ lies in the fact that it can be viewed as a ``tracer'' of the fluctuations on super-Hubble scales, \ie for all $k \eta \ll 1$, where $\eta$ denotes the conformal time.
 Indeed, in the case of single-field inflation, this quantity becomes constant in this limit.
 Therefore, it can be used to ``propagate'' the perturbations from inflation to the subsequent cosmological eras.
 The statistical properties of the fluctuations can be characterized by the $n$-point correlation functions of $\zeta_\bmk$.
 In particular, the two-point correlation function can be written as an integral over wave numbers (in a logarithmic interval) of the power spectrum $\calP_{\zeta}(k)$, which can be expressed as

 In order to calculate $\calP_{\zeta}(k)$, one needs to integrate \Eq{eq:eqmotv}, which requires the knowledge of the initial conditions for the mode function $v_\bmk$.
-Since, at the beginning of inflation, all the modes of cosmological interest today were much smaller than the Hubble radius, the initial conditions are chosen to be the Bunch-Davis vacuum which amounts to
+Since, at the beginning of inflation, all the modes of cosmological interest today were much smaller than the Hubble radius, the initial conditions are chosen to be the Bunch-Davis vacuum which amounts to, up to a phase,

 where $\calH=aH$ is the conformal Hubble parameter.

 The evolution of tensor perturbations (or primordial gravity waves) can also be reduced to the study of a parametric oscillator.
 The amplitude of each transverse Fourier mode of the gravity wave, $\mu_\bmk(\eta)$, obeys the following equation